Case N. 73CV-2013-395-1

 Case No. CV 2003-627-1

 Johnny Washington and his son were traveling in their 1994 Ford Explorer when their vehicle was struck by a driver who had run a stop sign.
 The Explorer rolled over twice, fatally injuring Johnny.
-A complaint against Ford Motor Company for negligence, strict liability, failure to warn, and breach of warranties.
+A complaint was filed against Ford Motor Company for negligence, strict liability, failure to warn, and breach of warranties.
 The jury returned a verdict finding that Ford and the driver, in equal measure, had been the proximate cause of Johnny's death.
 The jury awarded $4,652,125 in compensatory damages and $2.5 million in punitive damages.

 $20M Jury Verdict - eLutz and Morris v.
 Club 616 and Amoco Oil Company